Denali National Park and Preserve: Establishment of the park

 On Thanksgiving Day in 1921, the Mount McKinley Park Hotel opened.
 In July 1923, President Warren Harding stopped at the hotel, on a tour of the length of the Alaska Railroad, during which he drove a golden spike signaling its completion at Nenana.
 The hotel was the first thing visitors saw stepping down from the train.
 The flat-roofed, two-story log building featured exposed balconies, glass windows, and electric lights.
 Inside were two dozen guest rooms, a shop, a lunch counter, a kitchen, and a storeroom.
 By the 1930s, there were reports of lice, dirty linen, drafty rooms, and marginal food, which led to the hotel eventually closing.
 After being abandoned for many years, the hotel was destroyed in 1972 by a fire.

+Fourteen log cabins were built in the late 1920s and early 1930s as a network of shelters for patrolling park rangers throughout the park.
+They were listed in the National Register of Historic Places in 1986.

 The 93 mi Park Road was completed in 1938 after 17 years of construction.

 There was no road access to the park entrance until 1957 when the Denali Highway opened; park attendance greatly expanded: there were 5,000 visitors in 1956 and 25,000 visitors by 1958.
 In 1971, the George Parks Highway, under piecemeal construction for several years, was completed, providing direct highway connections to Anchorage and Fairbanks.
 Visitation doubled to 88,000 from 1971 to 1972.
+With the increase in visitors, the park closed most of the Park Road that year to private vehicles and required visitors to take shuttle buses.

 In 1967, the park was the site of one of the deadliest mountaineering accidents in the United States with the Mount McKinley disaster, where seven climbers died in an intense blizzard on Denali.
 The Park Service debated closing the mountain to climbing in the wake of the accident, but ultimately it remained open.

 The park was designated an international biosphere reserve in 1976.
 A surrounding Denali National Monument was proclaimed by President Jimmy Carter on December 1, 1978, which was combined with the park in 1980.